Dil Jan Khan

-Dil Jan Khan (Urdu: دل جان خان) (Lakki Marwat, Pakistan, 11 November 1934) is a former Pakistani policeman and civil servant, once vice president of the International Narcotics Control Board.
+Dil Jan Khan (Urdu: دل جان خان) (11 November 1934 - September 2026 was a Pakistani policeman and civil servant, once vice president of the International Narcotics Control Board.

 Biography

-Ethnically, Dil Jan Khan is a Marwat, born in District Lakki Marwat of Pakistan.
+Ethnically, Dil Jan Khan was a Marwat, born in District Lakki Marwat of Pakistan.
 He joined the Police Service of Pakistan on January 21, 1961 and later worked as an Inspector General of Police, Interior Secretary of Pakistan, Federal Secretary for State and Frontier Regions (SAFRON), and as commandant of the Frontier Constabulary.
 His cousin Abdul Majeed Khan Marwat was also commandant FC (Frontier Constabulary) in Khyber Pakhtunkhwa.

-After retiring, Dil Jan Khan founded in 2005 and has since chaired a charity dedicated to the less fortunate.
+After retiring, Dil Jan Khan founded in 2005 and chaired a charity dedicated to the underprivileged communities.